ykong01/mangui/README.md

   bracket completion for queries.
 - **User Security**: Ensure per-user data security with access and refresh tokens.
 Manage users and their permissions through user management modals.
-- **Toast Notifications**: Receive toast notifications for important events and actions, enhancing user experience and providing real-time feedback.
+- **Notifications**: Receive toast notifications for important events and actions, enhancing user experience and providing real-time feedback.
 - **Customizable Data Views**: Enjoy customizable data views with themes, display options for JSON data (nesting, collapsing, etc.), and perform actions like "copy to clipboard" and more.